idksalem/v2/README.md

 # SalemMP
 ### SalemMP is a modified fork of LawinServerV2 MASSIVE Credits to Milxnor and Lawin
+and no this has nothing to do with launching fortnite itself

 ## How to host SalemMP